VSchool/code-challenges/exercises/loops-within-loops/README.md

 Write a function that takes two arrays as parameters.
 The first array will be an array of people's names, and the second array will be the alphabet.
-Using a for loop within a for loop create and return array that looks like this:
+Using a for loop within a for loop, create and return array that looks like this:

 ```js
 function forception(people, alphabet){